aevilla160/hpc_docs/docs/merced_FAQ.md

 > __I have several users doing different projects, can I use different COA# for them?__

 Yes, please make sure keep the COA# information updated.
 Each user can also have different COA#, if the user is doing multiple projects.
-If you have any questions, feel free to email cirt@ucmerced.edu.
+If you have any questions, feel free to open a ticket [here](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4).